Think Tank Submission Rules & Guidelines

 Writing Topics

 You do not have to be an expert in the issue theme, just someone with something to contribute.
 Listen to the main videos first.
 Do they inspire you in some way, make you think about your classes, wonder if something is left out?
 Then take advantage of that.
 Write a reaction, application to the classroom, or expansion.
 Don’t give us a lecture.
 As you read around to learn more about the topic, attach links to those articles in your text so that we can learn more, too.
-This periodical is digital, so embed hyperlinks for citations (or use the traditional APA style).
+This periodical is digital, so we encourage embedding sources as hyperlinks (and where hyperlinks are unavailable, you can reference them using APA style).

 Photos and Formatting

-Feel free to include photos in your article, your own or one from our favorite free photo sites: unsplash.com / pixabay.com / freeimages.com
+Feel free to include photos in your article, and place them where you think they best belong.
+You can find your own or ones from some of our favorite free photo sites: unsplash.com / pixabay.com / freeimages.com

 Proofreading

 Please help us by making sure your article does not need too much editing.
-Proof it yourself after a day of distance.
+Proofread it yourself after a day of distance.
 Ask a friend to read it.
-Many great writers read their paper out loud, as glitches and poor wording are more likely to be found.
+Many great writers read their paper out loud, as glitches and poor wording are more likely to be found when heard.
 Then put it on the shelf for 24 hours before sending it and read it again.

 ABSOLUTELY, run it through one of the free online grammar checkers, or both.
 Don’t forget that these tools are not foolproof, and so they should not be your only method of proofreading.